adnelson/requery/README.md

 * Abstractions compose correctly, allowing you to avoid gotchas and write DRY code.

 Note that while an ORM could be written using `requery` to structure queries, `requery` itself is not an ORM.
 The tools it provides -- powerful abstractions for query generation, encoding/decoding objects, and database interaction -- are designed to be modular and used as much or as little as you want.
 You might just want to script out database seeding for a test suite, write a client library for a database that already exists, write your queries by hand and use the `RowDecode` library to unpack the results of queries you've written by hand, or set up a web app that can work with different databases agnostic.

+## Libraries

+* `requery-abstract`: The main code base.
+Agnostic to different backends.
+Among its modules are:
+  * `Sql`: contains an abstact syntax tree for SQL.
+The AST is polymorphic to support DB-specific syntax.
+The types here are generally not used directly; instead use the functions in `QueryBuilder`.
+  * `QueryBuilder`: functions for building SQL queries in a more ergonomic way than directly constructing an AST (although you can if you want).
+See the interface file `QueryBuilder.rei` for documentation on the various builder functions.
+  * `RenderQuery`: Code to render the AST objects into actual SQL strings.
+You can use this library directly if you need access to the SQL, but if you're using the `Client` this will probably be abstracted away.
+  * `RowEncode`: functions to serialize domain objects into "rows", that is, the data that goes into an `INSERT INTO` query.
+  * `RowDecode`: functions to deserialize information returned by a query (e.g. a `SELECT` or an `INSERT` which returns data) into domain objects.
+  * `Client`: an abstraction of the actual database object.
+This allows you to interact with your database using the `requery` abstractions.
+* `requery-postgres`: functionality to connect to a postgres database and write construct SQL with postgres-specific syntax.
+* `requery-sqlite`: functionality to connect to a sqlite3 database (either a file or in-memory) and write construct SQL with sqlite3-specific syntax.

 ## Examples